-Watching Jack be put through a gym workout is a good time, but watching him try to hide how sore he is from Shirley makes for an even better viewing experience.
-Trying to avoid big brother Harvey all the while is icing on the cake in this very funny episode.
+Watching Jack put through a gym workout is always a good time, but watching him try to hide how sore he is from Shirley makes for an even greater viewing experience.
+Trying to avoid big brother Harvey all the while is the icing on the cake in this very funny “Three’s Company” episode.

 #4: “The Root of All Evil”

-Chrissy’s racetrack winnings bring unwelcome results as the trio fight over how the money is spent, and it all comes to an unforgettable boil when Chrissy buys a $200 stuffed giraffe.
+Chrissy’s racetrack winnings bring unwelcome results as the trio fights over how the money is spent, and it all comes to an unforgettable boil when Chrissy buys a $200 stuffed giraffe.

 #3: “A-Camping We Will Go”